gitViwe/GraphQL/README.md

 Then navigate to [http://localhost:5161/swagger](http://localhost:5161/swagger), register or login to get a JWT token.

 ### Executing a query
+Remember to add the JWT token to the HTTP header 'Authorization' for the GraphQL requests.
+`Bearer <token>`

-If you have setup everything correctly, you should be able to open the [GraphQL IDE Banana Cake Pop](https://chillicream.com/docs/hotchocolate/v12/get-started-with-graphql-in-net-core/#executing-a-query) at [http://localhost:5192/graphql](http://localhost:5192/graphql) and run the following.
+If you have setup everything correctly, you should be able to open [GraphQL IDE Banana Cake Pop](https://chillicream.com/docs/hotchocolate/v12/get-started-with-graphql-in-net-core/#executing-a-query) at [http://localhost:5192/graphql](http://localhost:5192/graphql)

-Remember to add the JWT token to the HTTP header 'Authorization' for the GraphQL requests
+Let's start with checking the entries on the database
 ```
 query {
   heroes {